 3. Undergraduate Research Activities

-Below is a list of publications and presentations by undergraduate researchers.
+Below is a list of publications and presentations by undergraduate researchers (the list is still growing!).
 Undergraduate researchers are labeled '*'.
 The publications with undergraduate authors in the above research projects are also labeled.

 Womack, K.*, et al. (2013, August) Markers of Confidence and Correctness in Spoken Medical Narratives.
 Proceedings of Interspeech 2013, Lyon, France.
 In print.